thorgriffs/seo-refactor/README.md

 * Uncertainty with the correct semantic HTML elements to use.
   * Once the elements were updated, then associating them to the appropriate CSS selectors presented some challenges for me.
 I found myself questioning whether the elements themselves were causing display issues in the rendered HTML/CSS.
 However, after a period of struggle I was able to identify the updates that were needed in the CSS to correctly associate the newly updated HTML elements and CSS selectors
 * When I introduced the nav element, this presented issues with the display of nested list elements.
 I was able to update the float on the list items in the CSS to change it from a left float to a right float and this resolved the display issue
+* Uncertainty with the information that needs to be communicated in the requested CSS comments

 **Important**: An important rule to follow when working with someone else's code is the **Scout Rule**, which recommends that you always leave the code a little cleaner than when you found it.